-Makeover #1: Make a Sandwich
+LunchBox Makeover #1: Make a Sandwich

 But not any kind of sandwich, a delicious sandwich that’s packed with flavor!

-If you’re someone with a sweet tooth, try this twist on a Peanut Butter Sandwich (this is one that kids just can’t get enough of either).
+This twist on a Peanut Butter Sandwich (this is one that kids just can’t get enough of either).

-You don’t even have to use peanut butter – you can use almond butter, sunflower butter, cashew butter, and any combination of toppings: bananas, walnuts, chia seeds, flax seeds, apples, honey, etc!
+You don’t even have to use peanut butter – you can use almond butter, sunflower butter, cashew butter, and any combination of toppings: bananas, walnuts, chia seeds, flax seeds, apples, pears, etc!
 Here is the recipe for my favorite combination, but the possibilities are endless.

-Makeover #2: Make a Salad
+LunchBox Makeover #2: Make A Salad

 - To season your salad, use salt & pepper – they do wonders for flavor, and 2 tsp olive oil with 2 tsp balsamic vinegar

-Makeover #3: Have some Soup!
+Lunchbox Makeover #3: Have some Soup!

-Makeover #4: Make a Healthy Burger
+Lunchbox Makeover #4: Make a Healthy Burger

-Makeover #5: Throw together a Burrito Bowl
+Lunchbox Makeover #5: Throw together a Burrito Bowl

 This is almost a no-cook meal.
 All you need is the ingredients here, and you are pretty much good to go!
 Cooking the black beans is optional, so if you are really short on time you can always omit the cooking step.
 This also tastes great hot or cold, so it works well in kids’ lunchboxes if they don’t have a place to reheat it.